sanjan-github/Sanjan_Editor_Portfolio/.ai/12/CURRENT-STATE.md

 Audible autoplay is prohibited.

-12. Current Visual Foundation
+21. Current JavaScript Foundation
-Current visual direction:
+Current modules include:

-Background:
-#090909
-Primary text:
-#F5F5F2
-Secondary text:
-#8A8A8A
-Accent:
-#C8FF00
-Display font:
-Plus Jakarta Sans
-Body/UI font:
-Inter
-The final implementation must preserve this direction unless a protected design decision is explicitly changed.
+main.js
+navigation.js
+videos.js
+projects.js

+The project contains a reusable video-dialog foundation and centralized project-data layer.
+The actual implementation should be inspected before modification.

+22. Current CSS Foundation
+The CSS is structured around separate responsibilities including:

+base
+layout
+components
+sections
+animations
+responsive behavior

+The existing visual foundation must be inspected before being replaced.
+Do not assume the existing implementation should be rewritten.

-13. Current Incomplete Areas
+23. Current Incomplete Areas
-The main remaining work includes:
+Main remaining work includes:

-final photo-led Hero
-Hero scroll-linked transition
-final responsive Hero behavior real profile photo integration real project integration real posters main reel presentation video loading/playback refinement
+final visual direction implementation final photo-led Hero scroll-linked Hero behavior responsive Hero behavior production profile photo integration project integration poster treatment main reel presentation video playback refinement
-Projects page population
+Projects page refinement
-final Instagram destination
-final WhatsApp destination
+final contact links
 responsive refinement
-accessibility audit
+accessibility verification
-performance audit
+performance verification
-SEO/social sharing verification
+SEO/sharing verification
 production verification

+These are separate implementation areas.
-These are open implementation areas, not permission for an agent to work on all of them simultaneously.
+They are not permission for an agent to work on all of them simultaneously.

-14. Current Execution State
+24. Current Execution State
-The project is ready to enter implementation.
+The project is ready to begin implementation.
-The first active task is:
+Current active task:
 HERO-01
+Status:
+READY
 Task:
 Inspect the existing Hero implementation and define the exact modification boundary.
-Status:
-READY
 HERO-01 is inspection/planning only.
 The agent must not implement the final Hero during HERO-01.

-15. Next Task
+25. Next Task
-After HERO-01 is reviewed and explicitly marked VERIFIED:
+After HERO-01 is explicitly marked VERIFIED:
 HERO-02 — Implement the final photo-led Hero.
-The next task must not be started automatically.
+The next task must not start automatically.
-Only the currently assigned active task may be executed.

-16. Important Continuity Rule
+26. Continuity Rule
-A new AI agent must assume that previous agents may have left partial work.
+A new AI agent must assume previous work may be partial.
-Before modifying anything, the agent must inspect:
+Before modifying anything, inspect:

 Git status
 current diff
 relevant files
-.ai documentation
+current plan
+current state
+design decisions
 current active task
 existing implementation

-It must continue from the actual repository state.
+Continue from actual repository state.
-It must never restart the project merely because it is a new agent.
+Do not restart the project merely because the agent is new.

-17. Source of Truth
+27. Source of Truth
 For implementation:
-Repository state > documentation > previous chat assumptions For approved product decisions:
+Actual repository state > documentation > previous chat assumptions For approved product decisions:
 CURRENT-PLAN.md + DESIGN-DECISIONS.md
 For current implementation reality:
 CURRENT-STATE.md + actual repository
 For production media:
 exact assets and URLs supplied by Sanjan
+If authoritative sources conflict:
-If these conflict, the agent must stop and report the conflict rather than silently choosing.
+STOP and report the conflict.
+Do not silently choose one.